 To honor someone is a very special moment worthy of respect and admiration.
 Throughout history great writers from Homer to Shakespeare have described the qualities of honor in glowing prose.
 To bestow an honor on another is a recognition of one’s special talent but also a recognition of one’s ideals, integrity, and inner qualities.
 To bestow an honor is to acknowledge excellence in our society.
-To be honored is very special and powerful.
+To be honored by the city that you love is very special.

 Tuesday August 6th ,2019, the Key West City Commission passed unanimous legislation to officially change the name of the new Key West Truman Waterfront Amphitheater to the Lofton “Coffee” Butler Amphitheater.
 By doing so they have officially honored a very special Key Wester.
 Coffee Butler has been making Key West smile all his life.
 Key West has finally succeeded in returning the favor with honor and pride.